About Massage Therapy

 About the Therapeutic Massage at The Pacific Wellness Institute

-- Our registered massage therapists in Toronto are trained in a variety of massage techniques, working with the muscles, soft tissue and joints of the body, to promote your overall health and well-being.
+- Our registered massage therapists are trained in a variety of massage techniques, working with the muscles, soft tissue and joints of the body, to promote your overall health and well-being.

 - Swedish Massage, Shiatsu Massage, and Reflexology are among the various types of massage therapy we offer by our RMTs.

-- All our therapeutic massage services in Toronto are provided by Ontario licensed and registered massage therapists (RMT).
+- All our therapeutic massage services are provided by Ontario licensed and registered massage therapists (RMT).
 The registered massage services are covered by most employee benefits.
-We are one of a few massage clinics in Toronto that offers direct insurance billing for massage therapy.
+We are one of a few massage clinics that offers direct insurance billing for massage therapy.

 - Our clinic is owned and operated by an RMT who has conducted CMTO funded research projects as a principal investigator and coauthored many peer-reviewed papers and textbooks on massage and related therapies.

-What are the benefits of and reasons for choosing massage therapy in Toronto?
+What are the benefits of and reasons for choosing massage therapy?